reab5555/Entity-Reputation-Profiler/README.md

 </p>

 The first image shows a range of adjectives and verbs such as "questionable", "failing", "corrupt", and "terrorist".
 The second image focuses on nouns such as "decision", "disaster", "corruption", and "threat".
 Both graphs highlight "7th of October" with a red vertical line.

-## Requirements:
-* Make sure to create an account and set the X-Rapid API Key in config.py - https://rapidapi.com/hub.
-* Make sure that all the latest required packages are installed from requirements.txt.
-* In twitter_x_ext.py: start and end dates (start_date_str, end_date_str), the search word (search_word), the word to exclude (not_containing_str), the minimum favorites for a tweet (min_faves), and the number of pages (num_pages) to be fetched must be set manually.

 ```bash
 git clone https://github.com/reab5555/Entity-Reputation-Profiler.git